-The school will remain responsible for a pupil's welfare during their time at an alternative provider.
+The school will remain responsible for a pupil's safeguarding and welfare during their time at an alternative provider.
+For pupils with additional SEND, the school will most likely also provide additional pastoral support.
 When placing a pupil with an alternative provider, the school will obtain written confirmation that the provider has conducted all relevant safeguarding checks on staff.
 If a school ascertains that the use of Alternative Provision is appropriate for a child, this mist be discussed with the Regional Hub Director and all Trust AP Checklists completed.